JamesBracken/Jamies-Gym/README.md

 ![A color palette of red, black, celadon and ivory](./assets/images/readme/color-palette.PNG)

 I chose the color ivory as the main color on the website, it matches the many bright colors shown on all images.
 Additionally I wanted mostly warm, bright colors to convey a comforting look.
 I used red as a color to create focus on certain elements which I want people to look at such as our CTA signup button.
-I alsosubtly adjusted the background color to a light grey.
+I alsosubtly adjusted the background color to a ivory.
 Celadon was originally used for the nav and footer, however I forfeited this color as it didnt mesh well with the rest of the site.

 - **Typography**